-The laundry room is one of the most used areas in a home and yet, is usually one of the rooms given the least attention when designing a home or remodeling and can often be the most poorly designed.
-As an afterthought, it is tucked away in a basement, crammed into a closet, or combined with other areas that just don't work well together.
+The laundry room is one of the most used areas in a home and yet, is usually one of the rooms given the least attention when designing a home or remodeling.
+It is often poorly designed and as an afterthought, it is tucked away in a basement, crammed into a closet or combined with other areas that just don't work well together.

 Keep Dirty Laundry Close at Hand

 Why not place the laundry room near the largest source of dirty clothes?
 Perhaps not just your teenager's room, but all of the bedrooms.
 If your home is a split-level or multi-story, a laundry room on the second floor can easily fit in small spaces and save many, many steps up and down stairs.
 It's also a great way to encourage children to be responsible for their own laundry.

 Second-floor laundry rooms are becoming quite common and are convenient to bedrooms and baths.
 What steps should be taken to prevent mishaps with washers and potential water damage?

 To prevent a disaster if a washer overflows or a leak occurs, install a recessed washer box in the wall directly behind the washing machine.
 Choose a box with the single-lever shut-off valves included, and mount the box for easy access.
 This recessed box provides connections with shut-off valves for the water supply hoses and a drain for the washer's discharge hose.
 Install a washer drip pan under your washing machine.
 Set the tray so it has a direct line that pumps into a laundry sink drain or floor drain.
 If the machine leaks, the water will be drained away.

 In some new homes, the laundry area is placed in the master suite, between the closet and the master bath.
 In others, the laundry room is more visible in what designers call “the family foyer” or the mudroom, the place at the back of the house where family members enter.
 The laundry workspace also includes storage for sports supplies, coats, and shoes.

 It Seemed Like a Good Idea at the Time